GitGuild/TeleMinx/README.md

 Organized as an Ethereum DAO, Teleminx will raise funds by issuing a crypto token (XTM) backed by USD denominated lending contracts and pay dividends in Ether, the currency of the Ethereum network.
 Teleminx token holders will democratically decide on lending and policy decisions to be implemented by the protocol and/or the elected Administrator.

+### Governance

+The TeleMinx Token Holders will hold ultimate decision power over allocation of funds, including the issuance and destruction of XTM tokens, approving all roles, including Borrowers, and setting lending policies.

+Voting will be done via Ethereum smart contract.
+Though voting mechanics are still to be worked out, the following votes are expected as a minimum functional set.

++ Elect one Person or Corporation to each of the following roles: Administrator, Auditor, Council, Developer, Marketer
++ Vote yes or no on a Borrower application
++ Vote to issue new fixed tranche of XTM
++ Vote to initialize buy back of fixed tranche of XTM

+Each vote will be considered legally binding by the bylaws of the TeleMinx Foundation, and is to be put into action immediately.

 ### Roles

 + Token Holder